Telephone

 I Do Not Agree!

-Having said that I have mediated disputes with values of hundreds of thousands of pounds over the telephone.
-Some were extremely complicated, and not so straight forward matters at all.
-However, having been a mediator for over eighteen years I was comfortable in doing so.
+However, having been a mediator for over twenty two years I was comfortable in doing so.
 Having the relevant experience to undertake such matters.
 There are always exceptions to the rules.
 In general, although, I understand those who feel they are usually best suited to low value straight forward matters.
 I do not agree.

 Logistics, where parties are too far apart geographically, using telephone mediation is particularly helpful.
 As this cuts out the travel time for the parties and the mediator.
-As well as the expense of hiring a neutral venue, attendance costs of solicitors, and the headache of syncing of diaries.
-Whereby it is often easier to find a suitable time and date which all parties can arrange / make if it is to be over the telephone.

 Again flexibility also is a key benefit of these types of mediation services, I have often conducted telephone mediation’s in the evening or on a weekend, this assists parties with their work commitments, not having to take time off, arranging cover, childcare etc.